Advantages and Disadvantages of Studying in the UK

 4. Exposure to a Multicultural Community

-The UK is a hotspot for various international students as nearly 400,000 international students from 170+ countries were studying in the UK in 2019.
+The UK is a hotspot for international students, as nearly 400,000 international students from 170+ countries studied in the UK in 2019.
 It is a land filled with experiences that will assist you in interacting with new individuals and peers from all over the globe.
-It adds to your career’s dynamism and will make it easier for you to adapt to this global world and improve your job aspects.
+It adds to your career’s dynamism and will make adapting to this global world and improving your job aspects easier.

 In an era like this, it is prominent that you get global exposure, enhancing your thought process and aiding you to respect different cultures.
-It also helps by giving you a chance to express and develop your soft-skills.
+It also helps by allowing you to express and develop your soft skills.

 5. Exclusive Job Opportunities

-The UK is a global forum with more than 7,000 corporate set-ups and companies like Unilever, HSBC, AstraZeneca and BHP, dominating the international markets.
+The UK is a global forum with over 7,000 corporate set-ups, and companies like Unilever, HSBC, AstraZeneca and BHP dominate the international markets.
 Additionally, several companies and start-ups in the UK are looking for potential individuals/candidates who could align with their mission and vision.
-This gives rise to surplus job opportunities for students to explore all their options and carefully choose an organization that will help them build their profile and skill-set.
-The campus placement option further boosts your job prospects and ensures that you find the ideal company which will lay out a path to establish your professional career.
+This gives rise to surplus job opportunities for students to explore all their options and choose an organization to help them build their profile and skill set.
+The campus placement option further boosts your job prospects and ensures that you find the ideal company to lay a path to establish your professional career.

 6. Financial Support and Health Benefits

-Studying in the UK is not easy on your pockets considering the tuition fee and high cost of living; however, you will find plenty of financial support options in terms of scholarships, bursaries and your own home country scholarships/funding support.
+Studying in the UK is not easy on your pockets, considering the tuition fee and high cost of living; however, you will find plenty of financial support options regarding scholarships, bursaries and your home country’s scholarships/funding support.

-Additionally, the UK provides free healthcare support to international students who have a valid UK student visa.
-International students can avail the benefit of free treatment through the UK’s National Health Service (NHS), similar to the privileges held by a permanent UK resident.
+Additionally, the UK provides free healthcare support to international students with valid UK student visas.
+International students can benefit from free treatment through the UK’s National Health Service (NHS), similar to the privileges held by a permanent UK resident.
 Free healthcare benefit is an enormous advantage for international students as it cuts down a major cost in times of health issues.

-Do visit the link below to check whether you are eligible to apply for a government scholarship.
+Visit the link below to check whether you can apply for a government scholarship.

-Like any other international study abroad destination, UK also presents a few challenges for international students.
+Like any other international study-abroad destination, the UK also presents a few challenges for international students.
 Enlisted below are some of the disadvantages of studying in the UK.

 1. Tuition Fees and Cost of Living

-Although scholarships could help, some of you might find it challenging to cater to your financial needs.
-The living expenses have also risen over the years as well.
-According to valid sources, the average UK cost of living is £2,249 per month for a single person, again depending on the university location.
+Although scholarships could help, some of you might struggle to cater to your financial needs.
+The living expenses have also risen over the years.
+According to valid sources, the average UK cost of living is £2,249 per month for a single person, depending on the university location.

-Tuition fees have also gone up over the years as per the “Reddin Survey of University Tuition Fees” which states that the international undergraduate tuition fees vary considerably, starting at around £10,000 and going up to £38,000 or more for medical degrees.
-While cost is a major factor that could deter you from studying in the UK, but as we have mentioned before, there have been instances where international students have received a 100 per cent scholarship on tuition fees.
-Fellowships, grants and scholarships are part of financial support you could use to fund your studies in the UK.
+Tuition fees have also increased over the years as per the “Reddin Survey of University Tuition Fees”, which states that international undergraduate tuition fees vary considerably, starting at around £10,000 and going up to £38,000 or more for medical degrees.
+While cost is a major factor that could deter you from studying in the UK, as we have mentioned before, there have been instances where international students have received a 100 per cent scholarship on tuition fees.
+Fellowships, grants and scholarships are part of the financial support you could use to fund your studies in the UK.

 2. Language and Cultural Barriers

-The UK could be seen as a diverse country when you move, and you could initially face language and cultural barriers.
-You might need extra time to settle down and adapt to their culture and integrate yourself, which could make you feel home-sick initially.
-Discrimination and racial prejudice are not alien to Asian students, but this is something that is not uncommon in other countries as well.
+WHEN YOU MOVE, the UK could be seen as a diverse country, and you could initially face language and cultural barriers.
+You might need extra time to settle down and adapt to their culture and integrate yourself, which could make you feel homesick initially.
+Discrimination and racial prejudice are not alien to Asian students, but this is also not uncommon in other countries.

-However, UK universities have stringent regulations to keep a check on racial discrimination.
-Additionally, the universities have set-up their counselling departments, and there are mental health societies where students can seek help.
-Over time, you will be able to handle these issues by ignoring the negative energy and focusing on your end-goal of achieving your master’s degree.
+However, UK universities have stringent regulations to check racial discrimination.
+Additionally, the universities have set up their counselling departments, and there are mental health societies where students can seek help.
+Over time, you can handle these issues by ignoring the negative energy and focusing on achieving your master’s degree.

 3. Challenging Programs

-It might be natural to feel stressed when you study in the UK as different countries have different education systems that you have to adapt to.
-Quite naturally, the standard of education will be higher as compared to your home country and so would be the methodology.
-The course curriculum and the program structure will be intensive and will require more efforts and focus from your end.
-If you are working part-time, then managing your finances with a heavy schedule could make it highly challenging.
-The survey results of the Natwest Student Living Index 2019 show that almost 45 per cent of the student population are stressed out.
-However, striking a balance, formulating study plans and working towards your goal will help you figure out your way.
+It might be natural to feel stressed when you study in the UK, as different countries have different education systems that you have to adapt to.
+Quite naturally, the standard of education will be higher as compared to your home country, and so will the methodology.
+The course curriculum and the program structure will be intensive and require more effort and focus.
+If you work part-time, managing your finances with a heavy schedule could make it highly challenging.
+The Natwest Student Living Index 2019 survey results show that almost 45 per cent of the student population is stressed out.
+However, balancing, formulating study plans and working towards your goal will help you figure out your way.